Kering Award Finalist – Ana Pasalic

 MA Fashion Futures student Ana Pasalic wanted to investigate the idea of a material with the ‘smallest possible environmental footprint.’
 Her research led her to explore an innovative new material process, and eventually to MIT, where she met with the scientists developing it.
 Combining this material innovation with a low impact dye solution, Ana was able to present a new, low impact process to the team at Stella McCartney.

-‘Reflecting on my own work made me understand that if I want to change the fashion industry I have to do it right at the beginning, on a business level and on a personal level.
+She notes, "Reflecting on my own work made me understand that if I want to change the fashion industry I have to do it right at the beginning, on a business level and on a personal level.
 Albert Einstein once said ‘We can’t solve a problem by using the same kind of thinking as when we created it.’
-Through the knowledge and the experience I gained during MA Fashion Futures I understood how I, as a designer, could influence and change the fashion industry, starting with materials.
+Through the knowledge and the experience I gained during MA Fashion Futures I understood how I, as a designer, could influence and change the fashion industry, starting with materials."

 Ana was in the USA, researching at the Massachusetts Institute of Technology on the day of the final presentation, so, after a few technical hitches, she videoed in and presented her ideas to the panel digitally.
 Representing Stella McCartney on the panel were Head of Sustainability & Ethical Trade Claire Bergkamp, Collection Director Carolina Brodasca, HR Director Abigail Lerman and Studio Manager Rosie Wake Walker.